Welcome and thanks for stopping by my little corner of the web!

 At the beginning of 2015, I started trying to figure out what I was doing with my 401(k) and stumbled upon the personal finance community.
 The stuff I learned was amazing and the stories people shared helped push me along in my own debt payoff journey.
 I couldn’t believe that normal people could know so much about how to handle money!

 During this time, I also stumbled upon the world of side hustling using all of the new sharing economy and gig economy platforms.
 I ended up trying my hand at a number of side hustles, including:

 - Starting up a dog sitting business using DogVacay and Rover

 - Renting out a spare bedroom on Airbnb

 - Delivering food via bike on Postmates and Caviar

-A lot of people thought I was crazy.
-Big shot lawyers aren’t supposed to be doing weird stuff like this.
-I totally understood where they were coming from.
-It just wasn’t normal for a lawyer to be delivering food to people or selling furniture found in the street.
+A lot of people thought I was nuts.
+Big-shot lawyers aren’t supposed to be doing weird stuff like this.

 But I didn’t care.
-Normal meant tons of student loan debt and spending money on stuff that didn’t really matter.
-It meant being stuck in a job you didn’t really like because you needed the paycheck.
+Normal meant having a ton of student loan debt and spending money on stuff that didn’t really matter.
+It meant being stuck in a job I didn’t really like because I needed the paycheck.

 I wasn’t trying to be normal.
 I wanted to be weird.

 I started this blog to share what I’ve learned about money and side hustling over the years, as well as to document my own journey towards financial independence.